AC Milan: Shirt sponsors

 Emirates is the current main sponsor for Milan's shirt starting from the 2010–11 season and through to the 2019–20 season.
-This follows a four-year relationship with Austrian online betting company bwin.com as sponsor.

 Previously, German car manufacturer Opel (owned by General Motors) had sponsored Milan for 12 seasons.
 For most of those 12 years, "Opel" was displayed on the front of the shirt, but in the 2003–04 and the 2005–06 seasons respectively, "Meriva" and "Zafira" (two cars from the company's range) were displayed.